Super Soaker: Spring-powered

 Super Soaker has made a few spring-powered water guns.
 They first made the Quick Blast in 2008.
 The Quick Blast was a triggerless gun which functioned similarly to piston pumpers, but had a spring-loaded piston inside.
 The Quick Blast had a firing valve, which automatically opened once a certain pressure was reached.
 The spring would then push the water out the nozzle.

 The Super Soaker Shot Blast, released in 2010, used a system nearly identical to the Quick Blast with different styling.

 In 2013, Super Soaker produced the Flash Blast.
 While this blaster was spring-powered, this pistol-sized blaster used a system different from the previous two.
 Its slide was cocked back once.
 Then the trigger was pulled, firing a short stream of water.
 Function of this gun is similar to Nerf guns.

 Motorized

 Super Soaker later made many motorized water guns.
 In 2011, they released the Thunderstorm, which used an electric pump to push water directly out the nozzle.
 In 2012, Super Soaker made two motorized water guns: The Lightningstorm, a reproduction of the Thunderstorm with added accessories, and the Electrostorm, a smaller motorized gun.
-Each required four AA batteries to run.
+Each required four AA batteries to work.